Adolphe Appia on Parsifal and the Ring

 one by Wieland Wagner, Bayreuth 1937.

-way, such elemental ideas as death, sleep and physical pain assume straight off a transcendental significance.
-As in ancient drama, the law of cause and effect is
+ideas as death, sleep and physical pain assume straight off a transcendental significance.
+As in ancient drama, the law of cause and effect is almost entirely

-almost entirely eliminated as a motivation for the action, with the obvious purpose of emphasizing the evolution within Parsifal's
+eliminated as a motivation for the action, with the obvious purpose of emphasizing the evolution within Parsifal's soul which is

-soul which is the direct effect of the action.
+the direct effect of the action.
 As for the setting itself, Wagner has succeeded remarkably well in uniting it with his poetic idea.
-The setting
+The setting unfolds and is

-unfolds and is several times transformed before our eyes; even the daylight seems to be subject to a divine or diabolical principle which transcends physical law.
+several times transformed before our eyes; even the daylight seems to be subject to a divine or diabolical principle which transcends physical law.
+But this almost

-But this almost ideal mobility remains, nevertheless, deeply realistic, in the sense that the characters take part in it consciously; they even cause these
+ideal mobility remains, nevertheless, deeply realistic, in the sense that the characters take part in it consciously; they even cause these transformations, under

 Right: design for 'Parsifal' act three by Adolphe Appia, ca. 1896.

-to all appearances, their production is realistically conceived.
-They differ only in that in the Ring the scenic requirements are impossible of
+their production is realistically conceived.
+They differ only in that in the Ring the scenic requirements are impossible of fulfilment, while in

-effect, the poet has relieved them of all responsibility to reality, and as a result their participation in the drama is itself drawn into the realm
+effect, the poet has relieved them of all responsibility to reality, and as a result their participation in the drama is itself drawn into the realm of pure

 [Patrick Carnegy, Wagner and the Art of the Theatre, Yale 2006, page 206.]

-composer's own reforms, and for the other in demonstrating that their significance extended far beyond Bayreuth and 'carried a powerful charge' for the theatre as
+the composer's own reforms, and for the other in demonstrating that their significance extended far beyond Bayreuth and 'carried a powerful charge' for the theatre

 pushing the boat out into new and uncharted waters.
 While there can be no question that Appia was in tune with the moves against picturesque realism that emerged